This article explains how to manage Fluentd plugins, including adding third-party plugins.

 You can specify the

-/etc/fluent/plugin directory to its load path by default.
+/etc/fluent/plugindirectory to its load path.
 Thus, any additional plugins that are placed in

-Fluentd and plugins are evolving, so you may hit unexpected error with latest version, e.g. regression by new feature, remove deprecated parameter, change library dependency, etc. To avoid these problems, we recommend to fix fluentd and plugin version on production.
-If you want to update fluentd or plugins, check the behaviour first on your test environment.
+Fluentd and plugins are evolving so you may hit an unexpected error with the latest version e.g. regression by a new feature, remove a deprecated parameter, change library dependency, etc. To avoid these problems, we recommend fixing fluentd and plugin version on production.
+If you want to update fluentd or plugins, check the behavior first on your test environment.
 For example, td-agent fixes fluentd and plugins version in each release.

-Fluentd plugins are rubygems and rubygems installs latest version by default.
+Fluentd plugins are RubyGems and RubyGems installs the latest version by default.
 So we don't recommend to execute following commands on production:

 gem install fluentd